Krewe of Muses: History and formation

-The Krewe of Muses is a social aid and pleasure club founded in 2000 by New Orleans attorney Staci Rosenberg, and which first paraded during Mardi Gras in 2001.
-Since then the Krewe has grown to include approximately 1100 members.
+The Krewe of Muses is a social aid and pleasure club founded in 2000 by New Orleans attorney Staci Rosenberg which first paraded during Mardi Gras in 2001.
+Since then the Krewe has grown to approximately 1100 members.
 The Krewe's parade is held on the Thursday evening before Mardi Gras, and features 30 floats designed by Kern Studios.

 Parade

-Krewe of Muses parade on Jeudi Gras, the Thursday night prior to Mardi Gras - which members cheekily call "tHERSday" as a nod to being a women's Krewe.
-The parade starts in Uptown New Orleans at Magazine Street and Jefferson Avenue, then proceeds east to Napoleon Avenue where it turns left and follows Knights of Babylon and Knights of Chaos up Napoleon Avenue, turning right onto St. Charles Avenue and proceeding into downtown New Orleans, turning right onto Canal Street, and ending at approximately Tchoupitoulas Street at Poydras Street.
-The parade is followed by the aMUSEment party for members and their invited guests at a nearby venue, and features live entertainment - unlike some other krewes, Krewe of Muses does not hold a traditional bal masque.
+Krewe of Muses parade on Jeudi Gras, the Thursday night prior to Mardi Gras - which members call "tHERSday" as a nod to being a women's Krewe.
+The parade starts in Uptown New Orleans at Magazine Street and Jefferson Avenue, then proceeds east to Napoleon Avenue where it turns left and follows Knights of Babylon and Knights of Chaos up Napoleon Avenue, turning right onto St. Charles Avenue and into downtown New Orleans, turning right onto Canal Street, and ending at approximately Tchoupitoulas Street at Poydras Street.
+The parade is followed by the "aMUSEment" party for members and their guests at a nearby venue, and features live entertainment.
+Unlike some other krewes, Krewe of Muses does not hold a traditional bal masque.